OgEyyman/easy-to-remember-password-generator/README.md

 The passwords are composed of a combination of special characters, words, and digits.
 The program offers an interactive experience with ASCII art, making it visually appealing.

+## Authors

+The authors of this project are
+- JOOMUN Bibi Hafsah
+- SEERAULLEE Muhammad Ayman

 ## Prerequisites
 The program requires a C compiler to compile the code, such as GCC.
 The program requires access to the following files: character.txt 4, 5, 6, and 7 (containing words for password generation)